piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - **Sodastream**: Despite the awkward sounds emanating from the kitchen, the Switchboard team really seemed to love their Sodastream.
 - **Blender**: We may or may not have had a representative of a certain margarita maker in the space for a time.
 But that said, smoothies and veggie blends are something your startups may want.

+Note: We have blown the circuit breaker on a regular basis.
+Especially when we had the toaster and microwave going when the fridge kicked on.

 			62. Mail
 				63. You will be receiving mail for your startups for the rest of your life